 - Intuit.
 Besides the ease of being able to process credit cards through your Quickbooks and easing the process, their pricing can be competitive.

 - ProPay.
 Another easy way to accept credit cards.
-I do notice that their rates are variable depending on your ProPay package and type of credit cards you accept.
+I do notice that their rates are variable, depending on your ProPay package and the type of credit cards you accept.